 In first slice header of each picture, a new element called “Output Latency Count” (OLC) is added to inform decoder of when the picture should be release from DPB.
 This new element is used as information to assist reference picture marking process.
 OLC is the delta between POC / frame number of current picture and the POC / frame number where current picture should be released from DPB.

 By sending only reference pictures that are required by current picture, the proposed ERPS scheme certainly reduces the amount of bits required to signal RPS compared to current ERPS scheme.
 However, the addition of OLC and necessity to also signal frame number adds overhead bits for the proposed ERPS scheme since current ERPS does not have to signal them.
-Overhead bits comparison between the proposed and current ERPS scheme is given in section x (editor note.
-Comparison will be given in the later revision).

 Proposed syntax and semantics